mrjacobbloom/sb3-theme/README.md

 ## Properties

-* `allBlocks` - an array of all the blocks in the SVGs.
+* `newBlocks` - an array of blocks that have been added in the last onChange event.
 Note that this includes inputs.
 * `horizontal` - true if you're in horizontal mode.
-This only updates with onChange, you can't access it in an addInit function.
+This only updates with onChange, you can't access it immediately.
 * `css` - a `<style>` element that I've created just for you.
 Do what you wish with it.
 Or don't.
 It won't mind.
 * `svg` - the `<svg>` element in which the editor is housed.
 * `dragsvg` - the `<svg>` element where blocks go while you drag them.